rngtng/dry-cli-completion/README.md

     $ rspec

 ### Manual Testing
-The foo registry is used in unit test is available as `spec/foo-cli` for manual testing.
-First source the comepltion script:
+The `Foo::CLI::Command` registry used in unit test is available as `spec/foo-cli` for manual testing.
+First source the completion script:

     $ source <(spec/foo-cli completion bash)